Introduction to SQL - 2 day course

 - Databases and SQL

-- Types of databases
+- Types of databases that use SQL

-- Common applications of databases
+- Common applications of databases and SQL

 - Popular Databases